VipulSharma95/Portfolio_Projects/Global Supply Chain - Power BI/README.md

 - Product Description – This column is empty and does not contain any value.
 - Order Zipcode – This column has 97% of empty values, therefore not having sufficient data to keep this column for even any future analysis purposes.

 The first column of this dataset “Type” has been changed to “Transaction Type” for clarity purposes.
+There are a many columns present in the dataset which are not used in the current analysis and they are kept as a scope for future analysis.

 ## Analysis and Insights
 Next we create a Dashboard which is spread across 3 pages and which spans the 3 areas namely :